The Altar of Kinship

 Photo by Michele Mattei

-This may not be for everyone, but it may be for someone.
-It may be for you.
-It has certainly been the way that I have been able to process grief and mourn in a way that has meaning.
-I have been able to reflect upon death as a part of life, and out of the abyss that the destruction that death creates I have found personal, beautiful and meaningful ways to keep reaching for life.
+It has been the way that I have been able to process grief and mourning in a way that gives loss meaning.
+Through writing, art-making, singing and dancing, I have been able to reflect upon death as a part of life.
+At times the destruction of death has felt like an abyss, and out of this sense of never ending loss I have found personal, beautiful and meaningful ways to keep reaching for life.

-This is meant to be a laboratory of love.
-A place to deepen in self-love, to deepen in love for a fellow human being that is suffering, and to deepen in love for our collective as it moves through loss.
+The Altar of Kinship is meant to be a laboratory of love.
+A place to deepen in self-love, to deepen in love for a fellow human being that is suffering, to deepen in love for the other than human life around us, and to deepen in love for our collective as it moves through loss.
+In this space I am both performer and producer and collaborate with other artists of different media, musicians, ministers of different faiths, indigenous leaders to create rituals that are diverse and reflective of in the words of Rumi "There are a hundred ways to kneel and kiss the ground."

-There is consensus that these rituals come at a perfect time of such immense individual and collective death, grief and loss.
-At the least, we created a space to simply feel what is happening underneath all this change and love each other through the process.
+There is a resounding consensus that these rituals come at a perfect time of such immense individual and collective death, grief and loss.
+At the very least, The Altar of Kinship is a space to simply feel what is happening underneath all this change and love each other through the process.

 Photo of the Angelbird by Michele Mattei.